rswingle/wordlist_gen/README.md

 characters

 Once the wordlist is done generating, run hashes.py to generate MD5, SHA1, SHA256,
 and SHA512 hashes of the wordlist.
-This will generate a file called "hashes.txt" that can be used along with the wordlist depending on needs
+This will generate files for each hash type that can be used along with the wordlist depending on needs